alterNERDtive/VaultHunters-tweaks/README.md

 ~~Currently the only way to farm Spore Blossoms is Botany Pots.
 That sucks.
 Taking suggestions for other recipe ideas!~~

-Those have been integrated into the mod pack!
+Those have been officially integrated into the mod pack! \o/

 ### Vault Altar